Colorado AI Act Jun 30, 2026 | EU AI Act Aug 2, 2026 | California ADMT Jan 1, 2026

 Does GLACIS just monitor, or does it actually enforce?

 Both.
-You define your governance policies declaratively — which controls to enforce, at what confidence thresholds, with what failure modes.
+You define controls declaratively — which guardrails to enforce, at what confidence thresholds, with what failure modes.
 The GLACIS arbiter evaluates every AI request against your active policy and makes real-time permit/deny decisions.
 Every enforcement decision is independently attested.
 You start in shadow mode (observe only) and transition to enforcement when ready.
 The transition itself is attested.